greg-js/arch-wiki-md-repo/wiki/_content/Security.md

 ### Access Control Lists

-[Access control lists](https://en.wikipedia.org/wiki/Access_control_list "wikipedia:Access control list") (ACLs) are an alternative to attaching rules directly to the filesystem in some way.
+[Access Control Lists](/index.php/Access_Control_Lists "Access Control Lists") (ACLs) are an alternative to attaching rules directly to the filesystem in some way.
 ACLs implement access control by checking program actions against a list of permitted behavior.

 *   [grsecurity](/index.php/Grsecurity "Grsecurity") implements ACL access control, as well as a complete kernel patchset focused on improving security.
 Its changes extend to control of memory allocation, improved chroot restrictions, and rules involving specific network behavior.